 Individual Study Programme

-This course is a superb opportunity to tailor a personalised course of study to meet your needs.
+This course is an ideal opportunity to tailor a personalised course of study to meet your needs.

 Students can take modules from any of the ETS departments: Old and New Testament, Systematic Theology, Church History, Apologetics and Practical Theology.